fieldtrip/website/reference/ft_sourceplot.md

    cfg.downsample    = downsampling for resolution reduction, integer value (default = 1) (orig: from surface) cfg.atlas         = string, filename of atlas to use (default = []) see FT_READ_ATLAS
-                        for ROI masking (see 'masking' below) or for orthogonal plots (see method='ortho' below) cfg.visible       = string, 'on' or 'off', whether figure will be visible (default = 'on')
+                        for ROI masking (see 'masking' below) or for orthogonal plots (see method='ortho' below) cfg.visible       = string, 'on' or 'off' whether figure will be visible (default = 'on') cfg.position      = location and size of the figure, specified as a vector of the form [left bottom width height] cfg.renderer      = string, 'opengl', 'zbuffer', 'painters', see MATLAB Figure Properties.
+If this function crashes, you should try 'painters'.

  The following parameters can be used for the functional data: cfg.funcolormap   = colormap for functional data, see COLORMAP (default = 'auto')